What Is Diarrhea: Your Digestive System and the Types of Diarrhea

 Types of Diarrhea

-This type of diarrhea is a common issue and should not last more than 14 days.
+Acute diarrhea is a common issue and should not last more than 14 days.
 Like any type of diarrhea, it is defined by the sudden onset of loose stools 3 or more times a day.

 Other symptoms that can accompany acute diarrhea include cramps, fever, vomiting, fatigue and nausea3.
 Viruses (viral gastroenteritis) and bacteria are often identified as the cause of most cases of acute diarrhea.
 In children, the most common virus leading to acute diarrhea is rotavirus while norovirus is more common in adults1.